openearth/sealevel/README.md

 # Notebooks

-You can try out the notebooks by going to the [binder](https://mybinder.org/v2/gh/openearth/sealevel/master?filepath=notebooks) website.
 You can also view them using the [nbviewer](https://nbviewer.ipython.org/github/openearth/sealevel/tree/master/notebooks/) website.
+You can try out the notebooks by going to the [binder](https://mybinder.org/v2/gh/openearth/sealevel/master?filepath=notebooks) website or using github codespaces.
+You need to follow a few steps to get an environment that can run the notebooks.
+The following steps will help you through it.

 # Download data
 For windows systems: